 Add pumpkin and coconut milk to the soup.
 Cover and cook 10 minutes more.
 (If making ahead, refrigerate until ready to eat.)

 Season soup with salt and pepper to taste.
-Top with crispy tofu croutons.
+Top with crispy tofu croutons and pumpkin seeds.